 10 Ways the CIA Tried to Kill Castro

-On this date in 1959, Fidel Castro became the Prime Minister of Cuba.
+In February of 1959 Fidel Castro became the Prime Minister of Cuba.
 Since then, according to the man who was charged with protecting him for most of his regime, he's survived over 600 assassination attempts.
 Fabian Escalante, the former head of the Cuban Secret Service, claims that the assassination endeavors break down like this: the Eisenhower administration tried to kill Castro 38 times; Kennedy, 42; Johnson, 72; Nixon, 184; Carter, 64; Reagan, 197; Bush Sr., 16; Clinton, 21.
 (The accuracy of Escalante's statistics, especially attempts since the Nixon administration, is in dispute.)
 There are only so many different ways you can ambush someone with a sharpshooter, so some of the ways the CIA plotted to kill Castro were pretty wild.
 Here are just a few of the unorthodox methods considered to oust the Beard.

 1. Femme fatale.
 Marita Lorenz, just one of many women Castro counted as a mistress, allegedly accepted a deal from the CIA in which she would feed him capsules filled with poison.
 She managed to get as far as smuggling the pills into his bedroom in her jar of cold cream, but the pills dissolved in the cream and she doubted her ability to force-feed Castro face lotion, and she also just chickened out.
 According to Lorenz, Castro somehow figured out her plan and offered her his gun.
 “I can’t do it, Fidel,” she told him.

+2. Poisoned wetsuit.
 While there’s nothing suspicious about receiving random diving gear from your enemy right in the middle of the Bay of Pigs Invasion, the CIA gave it a shot.
 In 1975, the Senate Intelligence Committee claimed it had "concrete evidence" of a plan to offer Castro a wetsuit lined with spores and bacteria that would give him a skin disease (and maybe worse).
 The plan supposedly involved American lawyer James B. Donovan, who would present Castro with the suit when he went to negotiate the release of the Bay of Pigs prisoners.
 A 1975 AP report said the plan was abandoned "because Donovan gave Castro a different diving suit on his own initiative."